 Somero's financial performance is affected by a number of factors, including the cyclical nature of the non-residential concrete construction industry, as well as the varying economic conditions of the geographic markets Somero serves, primarily North America and Western Europe.
-Somero also has a growing presence in Asia, Eastern Europe, Australia, the Middle East, Africa and Latin America.
+Somero also has a growing presence in Asia, Eastern Europe, Australia, the Middle East, Africa and South and Central America.
 Demand in these markets continues to fluctuate in response to overall economic conditions and to the amount of private sector spending on commercial construction projects, especially by retailers such as WalMart and Costco, where Somero's Large Laser Screed products have been utilized.
+In 2010 North American and European markets continued to face significant weakness but the rest of the world had increased sales in 2010 compared to 2009.